Schools in the Trumpington area, 1950s Ordnance Survey map annotated by Howard Slatter.

 Stanley?
 Chapman, Michael Cleeves, – -, Christopher Kite, Alan Wilson?, Nigel -, John Pitman, Keith Smith

-There has been no secondary school within Trumpington and secondary pupils have travelled to Sawston Village College or schools elsewhere in Cambridge.
-This will change in September 2015, when Trumpington Community College will open on Clay Farm, to the south of Long Road.
+In 2010, there was no secondary school in Trumpington and secondary pupils had to travel to Sawston Village College or schools elsewhere in Cambridge.
+This changed in September 2015, when Trumpington Community College opened on Clay Farm, to the south of Long Road.